 The first communication you have with new members is essential.
 It fosters meaningful community engagement and growth, and it’s the first impression you’re making to your new community.
 At Mobilize, we’ve seen many successful communities create a standing pinned “welcome” post.

-Think of it as a virtual welcome booth that should accomplish the following:
+Think of your pinned welcome post as a virtual welcome booth that should accomplish the following:

 - Direct new members to where they can find more information about the community

 - Instructions on how new members can introduce themselves

 - Make new members feel seen, heard, celebrated, and like they’re part of something

 Before we dive into a few examples of what successful community welcome messages look like, here’s what community behemoth Facebook has to say about helping new members feel welcome.

 In addition to your pinned welcome post, it’s a good idea to have a separate “hello and thank you for joining” post at the ready.
 When new members join, you can then use this post to greet them personally and help them feel like they’re part of the group from day one.